 The UK remains a global magnet for savvy buyers and widely considered a tier-one investment location.
 I’m sure many of you are thinking about the market outlook for 2020 and wondering what’s expected, we wanted to give a quick insight and provide our thoughts on what we are likely to see over the coming year.

-– Section 24 – many would have heard of the tax changes for residential landlords introduced recently, we won’t go into detail but a summary of the new rates/system can be seen here, in relation to mortgage tax relief.
+– Section 24 – many would have heard of the tax changes for residential landlords introduced recently in relation to mortgage tax relief.
 The changes were phased in and the full impact will hit next year as the introduction of the rates conclude.
 We do envisage some landlords leaving the market or looking at alternative asset classes, which could lead to a further dent in the supply of rental properties in some areas and consequently increased rental prices.
 Do note, there are ways to limit your tax exposure and whilst professional advice should be taken, investing via a limited company could be the solution, read more here.

 – Property Prices – overall we believe we will see a marginal average UK house price increase of around 1-2% as we now have certainty back in the market seeing as the General Election is complete and the Conservatives were appointed back into power with a majority, albeit with the significant trade deal still to be agreed.
 However, even though the UK figure is conservative, there will be vast regional variants, for example, Liverpool is likely to experience a 4-5% increase due to the attractive yields and high demand along with continual improvement of their already positive fundamentals.
 Knight Frank recently released their UK Regional Market Forecasts for 2019 – 2024, see the figures below and full info here.